-His side’s on-the-pitch frailties were badly exposed on Tuesday, as they were comfortably beaten 3-0 by Bayern Munich in the Champions League without registering a single shot on target.
+His side’s on-the-pitch frailties were severely exposed on Tuesday, as they were comfortably beaten 3-0 by Bayern Munich in the Champions League without registering a single shot on target.

-The Dutchman is already having to deal with several absentees in his squad.
+The Dutchman already has to deal with several absentees in his squad.
 Sergio Aguero is yet to make his debut for the club due to an injury, while teenager Ansu Fati is yet to fully recover from his long-term lay-off.

 Martin Braithwaite and Ousmane Dembele are also out, leaving Koeman with only Memphis Depay and Luuk de Jong to choose from in the forward areas.